 As your attorney, we help you calculate exactly what your family is entitled to earn, and make sure you receive it without delay or denial.

-Workers’ compensation death benefits are available to family members who depended on the deceased worker for financial support.
-California law defines these family members as “dependents” and groups them based on how much support they received.
+Eligibility for workers’ compensation death benefits is based on the financial dependence of surviving family members on the deceased worker.
+California law defines these family members as “dependents” and categorizes them based on the level of support they receive.

-Once eligibility is confirmed, the amount and duration of benefits are determined based on dependency status and wage calculations.
+Once eligibility is confirmed, the amount and duration of benefits are calculated according to the dependent’s status and the deceased worker’s average wages.

 Total Dependents